pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 ### Builtin controllers

-`k8s.io/dynamic-resource-allocation/builtincontroller` defines Go interfaces that need to be implemented by a numeric model to handle tracking of resource usage and allocation/deallocation.
+`k8s.io/dynamic-resource-allocation/builtincontroller` defines Go interfaces that need to be implemented by a semantic model to handle tracking of resource usage and allocation/deallocation.
 The package also has a global registry of builtin controllers.